shivansh/TCP-IP-Regression-TestSuite/README.md

 # TCP-IP-Regression-TestSuite

-All the code written during GSOC-16 for the regression testing of TCP stack in FreeBSD.
-The tests are based on _packetdrill_.<br>

 ## Overview

 Regression testing is one of the most critical elements of the test artifacts and proves to be one of the most preventive measures for testing a software.
 Currently, within FreeBSD, there is no such tool to perform regression testing of the TCP/IP network stack.
 The purpose of this project is to develop tests using a regression testing tool which can then be integrated with FreeBSD.
 Once integrated, the tool will also facilitate further development of such tests.
 The regression testing tool of choice here is _packetdrill_.